-B. Nominate and Elect PAC Representative for the Active Transportation and Arterials/Highways/Freeways Committees
+B. Nominate and Elect BAC Representative for the Active Transportation and Arterials/Highways/Freeways Committees

 Dulce Jimenez announced schedule changes to the Solano Comprehensive Transportation Plan (CTP).
-STA staff seek to confirm if current representatives are still available to attend and/or to nominate new PAC representatives to the Active Transportation (ATC) and Arterials/Highways/Freeways (AHF) Committees.
-Previously, the BAC representative for the ATC was Bob Berman, and for the AHF, it was Teri Booth.
+The CTP is scheduled to be completed this year, with these changes staff would like to confirm current representatives are still available to attend or to nominate new BAC representatives to the Active Transportation (ATC) and Arterials/Highways/Freeways (AHF) Committees.
+Previously the BAC representative for the ATC was Tyler Meirose, and for the AHF, it was David Belef.